HBIS Group

 Shijiazhuang, China

-Climate Lobbying Overview: HBIS Group appears to have limited transparent engagement with climate and energy policies.
+Climate Lobbying Overview: HBIS Group appears to have limited engagement with climate and energy policies.
 The company has stated top-line support for China’s 2030 carbon peak and 2060 carbon neutrality targets.
-However, it did not seem to support an energy transition away from fossil fuels.
-It supported transition from coal to hydrogen to decarbonize the steel sector, though at the same time suggested to produce hydrogen from coal.
+However, its engagement with the transition of the energy mix appears to be largely misaligned with IPCC guidance on delivering the global temperature target of limiting global warming to 1.5C, appearing to not support a full transition away from fossil fuels.
+For example, the company supported transition from coal to hydrogen to decarbonize the steel sector, but at the same time advocated to produce hydrogen from coal.

 Top-line Messaging on Climate Policy: HBIS Group appears to have limited but positive top-line communications on climate policy.
 In a June 2021 press release, the company’s chairman, Yu Yong, appeared to acknowledge the science of climate change.
 In a March 2021 press release, HBIS supported China’s 2030 carbon peak target and 2060 carbon neutrality target.
 However, the company has not explicitly supported the Paris Agreement, or emissions reduction pathways in line with IPCC science.